Management of high uric acid levels

 Many children also tend to eat just chicken sandwiches or rice and chapathi with a non veg curry in all their meals.
 This is dangerous as they are not in the habit of combining dhal, vegetables, salads, etc. in every meal.
 The amount of non-veg increases and this not only leads to high uric acid levels but also later on will lead to heart disease and colon cancer.

-We have also observed sudden gout attacks of pain after the consumption of too much alcohol, so please avoid it if your uric acid levels are high.
+We have also observed sudden gout attacks of pain after the consumption of too much alcohol, so please avoid it if the levels are high.
 Men are more prone to this condition than women.
 The level in the blood should not be more than 6mg/dl for men and 5mg/dl for women.
 Some women develop this after menopause.